 Schedule D) Refund Table

-The CPE requires all private schools and their students to sign a student contract for any course that is longer than two months.
+The CPE requires all private schools and their students to sign a student contract for any course that is longer than one month.
 The student contract sets out the contractual commitments of both the student and the private school.
 Once signed, both parties will be contractually bound to the agreed terms and conditions stated in the document.

 For example, if the refund policy in your student contract states that there will be no refund of course fees once the courses has started, you will not be entitled to any refund even if you have not attended any lessons.